paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 comprises information about production, consumption, trade quantities, and prices as well as forest development and technology.

-The model concept bases on the formal description of the Global Forest Products Model (GFPM) [@Buongiorno:2015;@Buongiorno:2003].
+The model concept bases on the formal description of the GFPM [@Buongiorno:2015;@Buongiorno:2003].

 ![Caption for example figure.\label{fig:1}](..\images\timba_product_transformation.png)